19 November 2025

 3. If it is information that consists of deductions, conclusions, or inferences made or drawn from either or both of the kinds of information referred to in 1 and 2.

-This is subject to the requirement under s 231(1)(b) that the information cannot be so general that it relates to financial products generally or listed issuers generally and must be narrow enough to apply to a class of financial products or listed issuers.
+Section 231(1)(b) of the FMC Act limits the meaning of material information by providing that the information cannot be so general that it relates to financial products generally or listed issuers generally and must be narrow enough to relate to particular financial products, a particular listed issuer, or particular listed issuers.

 Materiality